IndomieGorengSatu/Mie/README.md

-## Why does Superman get invited to dinners?
-Because he is a Supperhero.
+## Why are skeletons so calm?
+Because nothing gets under their skin.